-The use of a running clock in soccer can be confusing to anyone who is used to the excitement of the final moments of an N.F.L or N.B.A. game.
+Using a running clock in soccer can be confusing to anyone who is used to the excitement of the final moments of an NFL or NBA game.
 But using a clock that counts up and doesn’t stop not only makes sense for soccer but can add its own excitement!

 The use of a clock that counts up rather than down is one area that allows soccer to maintain it’s simplicity and allows soccer to be played anywhere from 100,000 seat stadiums to a dusty field in a developing nation.
 There are so few barriers to entry and enjoyment of playing the game.